 If your service is located above the ground floor it is strongly advised that you remain closed until the danger has passed.

-Family Day Care providers should contact individual educators to ensure they are aware of the risk and are adequately prepared.
+FDC providers should contact individual educators to ensure they are aware of the risk and are adequately prepared.

 Ensure that you are aware of safe locations, including shelter-in-place and evacuation centres in your area and that you have access to transport should you need to evacuate.

-The Hawkesbury-Nepean Valley (the valley) covers around 500 square kilometres from Bents Basin, near Wallacia, to the Brooklyn Bridge.
-The valley has the highest flood exposure in NSW because of its unique landscape and large existing population.
+The Hawkesbury-Nepean Valley (the Valley) covers around 500 square kilometres from Bents Basin, near Wallacia, to the Brooklyn Bridge.
+The Valley has the highest flood exposure in NSW because of its unique landscape and large existing population.

-- Determine your suburb’s flood risk in the valley
+- determine your suburb’s flood risk in the valley

-- Find key evacuation routes to incorporate in your EMP
+- find key evacuation routes to incorporate in your EMP

-- Find key contacts to incorporate in your communication plan
+- find key contacts to incorporate in your communication plan

-- Learn about the warning signs of flooding in the valley.
+- learn about the warning signs of flooding in the valley.

 You should contact your local council to determine how flooding can affect your service premises.

-Please refer to the Department’s dedicated COVID-19 webpages for guidelines and information on preparing for and managing COVID-19.
+Please refer to the department’s dedicated COVID-19 webpages for guidelines and information on preparing for and managing COVID-19.